cfiutak1/HackBU-Intro-to-ML/Part 1 - Introduction to Machine Learning with scikit-learn.md

 * `Y_test` contains all of the correct answers to the real exam

+### 🤔 Food for Thought
-🤔 **Food for Thought:** It can be tough to find a good ratio between the training and testing set size.
+It can be tough to find a good ratio between the training and testing set size.
 In this case, we split it evenly (`test_size=0.5`), but many algorithms use much smaller testing set sizes (closer to 0.2).
 Although it may be tempting to improve your algorithm's accuracy by increasing the size of the training set, also consider that this will increase the margin of error of your testing accuracy.

 Let's get to the fun part - implementing these algorithms.